-Paulton Junior School will carry out its duty to safeguard pupils which is:
+The school/college will carry out its duty to safeguard pupils which is:

-- protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring children are growing up in circumstances consistent with the provision of safe and effective care - undertaking that role so as to enable children to have optimum life chances so they can enter adulthood successfully - educating children to enable them to live safely now and in the future.
+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.

-Paulton Junior School will refer to B&NES thresholds and eligibility criteria (available at the link below) to help make decisions on the child's level of need and the appropriate service to refer on for services.
+The school/college will refer to B&NES thresholds and eligibility criteria (available at the link below) to help make decisions on the child's level of need and the appropriate service to refer on for services.
 Staff will consult with the designated safeguarding lead for advice and to discuss the case prior to making any referral for services.

-Threshold for Assessment (June 2019)
+Threshold for Assessment (Jan 2023)